-If a rupture occurred in the PTC/spent fuel pool cleanup system, the DWC system spent fuel pool pumps could deliver fuel transfer canal and/or spent fuel pool water to the Fuel Handling Building or the Reactor Building.
+If a rupture occurred in the FTC/spent fuel pool cleanup system, the DWC system spent fuel pool pumps could deliver fuel transfer canal and/or spent fuel pool water to the Fuel Handling Building or the Reactor Building.
 This action would lower the level in the canal and the pool.
 A drop of one inch in canal/pool level is approximately equivalent to 1250 gal.
-A level loss would be detected and alarmed (low level alarm 3" below normal liquid level) by at least one of the two redundant level indicating systems provided for the canal/pool.
-The operator would then shut the system down.
+A level loss would be detected by redundant level indicating systems, one each for the FTC and spent fuel pool, which are provided with low level alarms in the main control room.
+The low level alarm will actuate at EL.327'-1".
+Upon receipt of either low level alarm, the system will be manually shut down.
 Process water hoses are employed in three services in this system; filter canister inlet/outlet, skimmers to well pumps, and downstream of penetration R-539.

 If a filter canister inlet/outlet hose ruptures, that canister will be isolated and the hose replaced.
-Since these hoses are submerged in the SPP, this results in no net water loss.
+Since these hoses are submerged in the SFP, this results in no net water loss.